Every Thursday, 6:00-7:15pm

 A vibrant group of instructors lead power vinyasa flow for over 200 students of all levels.
 This style of yoga provides a space for all to challenge themselves, release stress, expand energy, and tap into the beauty of trees, grass, and water found at Boston’s most historic park.
 Sessions are held on the lawn adjacent to the Frog Pond Carousel.
+Participants should come prepared with their own mats.

 Brian Lam brings a playful spirit to his classes and loves to share his experiences with his students.
 Brian is a certified AcroYoga teacher, having completed both Level 1 and Level 2 teacher training with founder Jason Nemer.
 He is also a certified Baptiste Power Yoga teacher, having completed Level 1 and 2 with Baron Baptiste.
 Brian leads an invigorating vinyasa class in which he stresses the importance of individualizing each student’s practice to fit his or her own body.
 He encourages students to explore and be creative within the framework of the practice.